Norman Malcolm

 Norman Adrian Malcolm (/ˈmælkəm/; 11 June 1911 – 4 August 1990) was an American philosopher.
 Malcolm was primarily active in the fields of epistemology, philosophy of mind, and philosophy of psychology.
+He was among the most important and influential of the ordinary-language philosophers in the United States.

 Biography

 Malcolm was born in Selden, Kansas.
 He studied philosophy with O. K. Bouwsma at the University of Nebraska, then enrolled as a graduate student at Harvard University in 1933.

 At Cambridge University in 1938–9, he met G. E. Moore and Ludwig Wittgenstein.
 Malcolm attended Wittgenstein's lectures on the philosophical foundations of mathematics throughout 1939 and remained one of Wittgenstein's closest friends.
 Malcolm's memoir of his time with Wittgenstein, published in 1958, is widely acclaimed as one of the most captivating and most accurate portraits of Wittgenstein's remarkable personality.

-After serving in the United States Navy from 1942 to 1945, Malcolm, with his wife, Leonida, and their son, Raymond Charles Malcolm, resided in Cambridge again in 1946–47.
+After serving in the United States Navy from 1942 to 1945, Malcolm, with his wife, Leonida, and their son, Raymond Charles Malcolm, resided in Cambridge again in 1946–1947.
 He saw a good deal of Wittgenstein during that time, and they continued to correspond frequently thereafter.
-In 1947, Malcolm joined the faculty at Cornell University, where he taught until his retirement.
+In 1947, Malcolm joined the faculty of the Sage School of Philosophy at Cornell University, where he taught until his retirement.
 In 1949, Wittgenstein was a guest of the Malcolms in Ithaca, New York.
 In that year Malcolm introduced O. K. Bouwsma to Wittgenstein.
 Bouwsma remained close to Wittgenstein until Wittgenstein's death in 1951.